brimdata/zed/zng/docs/spec.md

 sequence of bytes encoding each element's tag-counted value is lexicographically greater than that of the preceding element.

-## 3. ZNG Text Format (TZNG)
+## 4. ZNG Text Format (TZNG)

 The ZNG text format is a human-readable form that follows directly from the ZNG binary format.
-A ZNG file/stream is encoded with UTF-8.
+A TZNG file/stream is encoded with UTF-8.
 All subsequent references to characters and strings in this section refer to the Unicode code points that result when the stream is decoded.
-If a ZNG stream includes data that is not valid UTF-8, the stream is invalid.
+If a TZNG stream includes data that is not valid UTF-8, the stream is invalid.

 A stream of control messages and values messages is represented as a sequence of lines each terminated by a newline.